 - Damaged terminal block – Electric dryer power cord wires attach to the dryer at a terminal block.
 Loose wires can arc and destroy part of the block which could result in a wire shorting against the dryer cabinet and causing the circuit breaker to trip.
 You should confirm all wires are secured under the washers, nuts, or screws, and replace a damaged terminal block with a new one if necessary.

 - Weak circuit breaker – It may not always be the dryer’s fault.
 Over time, circuit breakers can weaken and may trip often even if the amperage is below an acceptable limit.
 If you’ve already confirmed the potentially defective dryer components are working properly, consider having a licensed electrician replace the circuit breaker.

 Prevent your dryer from shutting off with the right part from Repair Clinic

-Whether you need a new thermal fuse, cycling thermostat, high-limit thermostat, heating element, gas valve solenoid, moisture sensor, or terminal block to keep your dryer running, Repair Clinic.com will help you locate the exact part that fits your model, including those manufactured by Whirlpool, Electrolux, Kenmore, GE, Maytag, LG, and Samsung.
+Now you know what to do if your dryer keeps stopping.
+Whether you need a new thermal fuse, cycling thermostat, high-limit thermostat, heating element, gas valve solenoid, moisture sensor, terminal block, or dryer parts to keep your dryer running, Repair Clinic.com will help you locate the exact part that fits your model, including those manufactured by Whirlpool, Electrolux, Kenmore, GE, Maytag, LG, and Samsung.
 Type the full model number of the dryer in the Repair Clinic website search bar for a complete list of genuine manufacturer replacement parts compatible with your appliance.
 You can then use the “Part Category” filter (“Gas Burner & Control Valve”) followed by the “Part Title” filter (“Gas Valve Solenoid”) to identify the specific part you need.
 In addition to millions of replacement parts, Repair Clinic also has thousands of “how-to” videos, diagrams, and articles to assist you in taking on the repair yourself.